 Budgeting isn’t rocket science.
 But, it does take some preparation, consideration and a healthy dose of reality, combined with a willingness to change some unhealthy spending habits.

 There are no hard and fast rules when creating a budget that works for your family.
 Every family is different; and so is every budget.
 The key is to create a spending plan that fits your income, and that everyone in your household can live with.
 Setting stringent spending limits that are impractical or unattainable isn’t going to help get you on the right financial track.
 Being realistic will.
 A firm commitment to spend less than you make, and save for the more important things in your life, is even better.
-Take the time to begin the budget process right: with good planning.
-Whether it’s credit cards, collections agencies or old debts, financial planning will allow you to, end debt & clean up credit fast!
-Go to www.CleanUpCreditFast.org/Tips/Free-Help to find out more about financial planning.
+Take the time to begin the budget process right, with good planning.
+Whether it’s credit cards, collections agencies or old debts like allied agency, financial planning will allow you to, end debt & clean up credit fast!
+With the help of credit experts you can find out more about financial planning.

 1) Keep A List of Every Household Expense for One Month.